-Year 10 Key topics: Performance and leadership in sports activities Contemporary issues in sport Year 11 Key topics: Contemporary issues in sport Sport and the media OR Increasing awareness of outdoor and adventurous activities
+Year 10 Key topics: Year 11 Key topics: Contemporary issues in sport Sport and the media OR Increasing awareness of outdoor and adventurous activities

 Our Cambridge National in Sport Studies will encourage students to think for themselves about the study of sport and the application to real life practical sport, leadership and evaluation of the skills required there.
 They will study up-to-the-minute topics affecting sport through the contemporary issues unit, play and lead sporting activities, and explore the world of outdoor sports or the media.